joffrey-bion/krossbow/docs/stomp/config.md

     If enabled, when disconnecting from the server, the client first sends a DISCONNECT frame with a `receipt` header, and then waits for a RECEIPT frame before closing the connection.

-    If this graceful disconnect is disabled, then calling [StompSession.disconnect] immediately closes the web socket connection.
+    If this graceful disconnect is disabled, then calling `StompSession.disconnect` immediately closes the web socket connection.
     In this case, there is no guarantee that the server received all previous messages.

 `instrumentation`
 :   A set of hooks that are called in different places of the internal execution of Krossbow.
     The instrumentation can be used for monitoring, logging or debugging purposes.

+`defaultSessionCoroutineContext`
+:   An additional coroutine context used for the collection and decoding of the STOMP frames within [StompSession]s
+    created by this client.

+    It can be overridden independently for each session when calling `StompClient.connect`.

+    This is mostly useful to inject a test dispatcher.